 It’s a crowded marketplace; audiences are bombarded with information continuously.
 It takes a unique campaign to cut through the noise and stand out in someone’s social feeds.

 So now we’re in the new year, and because everyone likes end-of-year lists, here are three health and care campaigns from 2019 we loved (and one we did not).

 I found my favourite right at the start of the year – and it was a big surprise.
 TheLADBible is a social media publishing company that finds its way into the social feeds of 2.4 million men aged 18-24 in the UK – that is nearly half of that particular demographic in the country.
 They developed a social media campaign, backed by a range of charities, to raise awareness around mental health issues in young men.

-Inspired by the fact that suicide is the biggest killer of British men under 45, the campaign aimed to encourage young men to talk to each other and open up about issues they were dealing with.
+Inspired by the fact that suicide is the biggest killer of British men under 45, the campaign aimed to encourage young men to talk to each other and open up about issues they were dealing with every day.

-It might be cheating to mention a yearly campaign that has been running since 2017, but in terms of the impact, the “Give HIV the finger” campaign continues to deliver.
-It is approaching National HIV Awareness Week as I write this, so have been reminded of how excellent this campaign is.
+It might be cheating to mention a yearly campaign that has been running since 2017, but the “Give HIV the finger” campaign continues to deliver in terms of the impact.
+It is approaching National HIV Awareness Week as I write this, reminding me how excellent this campaign is.